vchan2/vchan2.github.io/2024APCalculusBC.md

 Exam weighting: 17.5

-NOTE: any material from Units 1 to 9 is also fair game and may be useful/necessary.
+NOTE: any material from Units 1 to 9 as well as 10.1-10.9 is also fair game and may be useful/necessary.
--->

 Final exam information: 8:00AM, Monday, May 12, 5th floor
 <img src="https://vchan2.github.io/2021Calculus/Exam_info.png">